CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Overview

 \subsection{Multi-Level Comment Sidebars}

-To support exploration of comments at different granularities, the system provides multi-level comment sidebars on both sides of the article.
-The left sidebar is a fixed Global-level Comment Panel (see Fig.~\ref{fig:system_interface}B), primarily displaying global-level comments that cannot be precisely anchored to specific sentences or paragraphs, or that span multiple paragraphs.
-This panel provides users with a macro-level overview of discussion trends.
-Global-level comments are sorted by popularity (based on the number of likes) and visually annotated with colored borders corresponding to their semantic categories, allowing users to quickly identify different discussion types and topic trends.
+To support comment exploration at different granularities, the system provides multi-level comment sidebars on both sides of the article.
+The left sidebar is a fixed \textbf{Global-level Comment Panel} (Fig.~\ref{fig:system_interface}B), which displays comments that refer to the article as a whole or span multiple paragraphs.
+These comments are sorted by popularity and annotated with colored borders corresponding to their semantic categories, offering a macro-level overview of discussion trends.

-The right sidebar is a Sentence-Level Comment Panel (see Fig.~\ref{fig:system_interface}D) that appears dynamically.
-When a user clicks on a sentence in the article, this panel shows all comments associated with that sentence, also sorted by popularity.
-This design allows users to focus on sentence-level discussions without interrupting the reading flow of the main text.
+The right sidebar is a dynamic \textbf{Sentence-level Comment Panel} (Fig.~\ref{fig:system_interface}D).
+It appears when a user clicks on a sentence and displays all comments anchored to that sentence, also ranked by popularity.
+This design enables focused inspection of local discussions while preserving the continuity of the main reading flow.

-Both the article-level and sentence-level sidebars display the number of comments in their header bars, providing an intuitive sense of discussion volume at each level.
-Users can freely switch between sentence-level and paragraph-level comment exploration, or collapse the right sidebar to return to a macro reading mode.
-This flexible interaction mechanism balances micro- and macro-level perspectives, enabling efficient navigation across different comment granularities according to user needs.
+Both sidebars show the total number of comments in their header bars, providing an immediate sense of discussion volume.
+Users can switch between sentence-level and paragraph-level exploration or collapse the right sidebar to return to a macro reading mode.
+This flexible interaction supports seamless navigation between micro- and macro-level perspectives.